Poznan sights

 Phone: +48 61 659 02 00

-The Raczynski Library, the oldest public library in Poznań, was established in the early 19th century by the famous Polish journalist, publicist, and philanthropist Edward Raczyński.
-He became its first benefactor, donating 10,000 volumes of rare editions from his personal collection.
-Over the course of a century, the library expanded its collection to 50,000 volumes.
+The oldest public library in Poznań was founded in the early 19th century by the renowned journalist, publicist, and Polish social activist Edward Raczyński.
+He was also its first benefactor — upon the building’s completion, Raczyński donated 10,000 volumes of rare editions from his private collection.
+Over the course of a century, the library’s collection grew to over 50,000 volumes.

 Address: plac Wolności 19, 61-745 Poznań, Poland